Thule Island

 Thule Island, also called Morrell Island, is one of the southernmost of the South Sandwich Islands, part of the grouping known as Southern Thule.
 It is named, on account of its remote location, after the mythical land of Thule, said by ancient geographers to lie at the extreme end of the Earth.
 The alternative name Morrell Island is after Benjamin Morrell, an American explorer and whaling captain.
-It was espied by James Cook and his Resolution crew on 31 January 1775 during his attempt to find Terra Australis.
+The island was espied by James Cook and his Resolution crew on 31 January 1775 during his attempt to find Terra Australis.

 Geography

-Thule Island is approximately triangular in shape and 5+1/2 mi2 in area with a long, panhandle-like peninsula called Hewison Point, 3 km, extending to the southeast.
+Thule Island is roughly triangular in shape and 5+1/2 mi2 in area with a long, panhandle-like peninsula called Hewison Point, 3 km, extending to the southeast.
 Steep slopes ascend to a 1.5 by 2 km summit caldera with the peak of Mount Larsen at 710 m above sea level.
 Mount Larsen is named after the Antarctic explorer and whaler Carl Anton Larsen.
 On the southwestern end lies Wasp Point.
-Off Hewison Point lies the small islet of Twitcher Rock, the southernmost land on Earth except for part of Cook Island, Antarctica and offshore islands considered part of Antarctica.
+Off Hewison Point lies the small islet of Twitcher Rock, the southernmost land on Earth (with the two islets off Cook Island) outside the Antarctic Circle.

 Thule Island is the westernmost of Southern Thule island group, which also encompasses Cook Island and Bellingshausen Island.
 It is thought that Thule and Cook may have been a larger single island in the past, and there is evidence for a submerged crater between the two.
 Steam from the summit crater lake and ash on the flank were reported in 1962.
 Volcanic heat keeps the crater on Thule Island free from ice.
 The peak elevation is 3525 ft.